 The (almost) Sucker: Maina Kamanda, then Minister for Sports

 You are also forgiven for not knowing Lamine Diack, or why someone would masquerade as his son to swindle a cabinet minister.
 The would be sucker, then Sports Minister Maina Kamanda had a stroke of luck, and figured it out before he lost his money.

 Imagine you are a cabinet minister and you receive a call from the head of an international sports organization claiming his son, Mohamed was carjacked and is now stranded Kenya.
 He needs more than Shs.
-300k to find become ‘un-carjacked.’
+300k to become ‘un-carjacked.’

 Chances to have the head of IAAF owe you one?
 Those do not come easily, do they?
 You can already sense the excitement as you call your bank to see whether they can loan you the money (you are a cabinet minister, of course you are broke, your over 900k salary a month notwithstanding).
 Kamanda later said “I…alerted my bank to see if they can lend me the 4,000 Euros.”

 As your bank sorts out the money issue, you ask your secretary to call back Lamine so you can see ‘what more you can do for him.’
 Get the son into Liddos, perhaps, because he might need striptease therapy after the carjacking?
-Only that this time, you are talking to real Lamine Diack and he swears he knows nothing a son in Mombasa or Kenya, and probably calls your mother names and tells you to quit weed before hanging up on you.
+Only that this time, you are talking to the real Lamine Diack and he swears he knows nothing about a son in Mombasa or Kenya, probably calls your mother names and tells you to quit weed before hanging up on you.